heidi-holappa/tira-labra-2022/documentation/weekly-report-2.md

 * compressed files have ".huf" as an extension
 * An initial simple analysis file is created on compression results.
 Analysis data is also shown in the GUI
 * The GUI has first working functionalities
-* The application has extensive docstring
+* The application has semi-extensive docstring
 * The application now uses dotenv for easier configuration
 * First tests written.